U.S. Coast Guard

 (c) Summarize previous law enforcement or Anti-terrorism/Force Protection

-(f) Verify that member has a valid driver’s license.
+(e) Verify that member has a driver’s license valid for the entire tour length.

 request will factor into the candidate selection process.